Solid locally analytic representations: Introduction

+We now explain our cohomology comparison results.
+Recall that, for a compact $p$-adic Lie group $G$ defined over $\Q_p$, and for any finite dimensional (and hence locally analytic) representation $V$ of $G$, Lazard (\cite{Lazard}) established an isomorphism between the continuous, locally analytic, and Lie algebra cohomology of $V$.
+In our previous work, we generalized this result for any solid locally analytic representation of $G$, and our proof was homological in nature.
+Moreover, we also showed an isomorphism between the solid group cohomology of a solid representation and of its locally analytic vectors.
+The following result generalizes all this to arbitraty $p$-adic Lie groups and also shows how all the comparison isomorphisms are consequence of certain adjunctions, which we think provide a better conceptual understanding of them. \\

+There are natural functors\footnote{The first functor is the one that sends a solid $\n{K}_\sol$ module to itself equipped with the trivial action of $G$, the second one is given by viewing a smooth representation as a locally analytic representation, etc.}

 where we denote by $G_\qp$ the restriction of scalars of $G$ from $L$ to $\qp$, and $G_L = G$ to stress that the group is defined over $L$ in order to avoid confusion.
 All these functors commute with colimits and hence possess right adjoints.
-The main idea for our comparison results is to reinterpret the cohomological comparison results as formal identities coming from adjunctions and hence reduce them to calculating the right adjoints of the above arrows.
-Classically, there are many possible cohomology theories associated to $G$ that consider different possible structures of $G$, e.g., continuous, $\qp$ and $L$-locally analytic, smooth and Lie algebra cohomology.
+The main idea for our cohomological comparison results is to reinterpret them as formal identities coming from adjunctions and hence reduce them to calculating the right adjoints of the above arrows.
+Classically, there are many possible cohomology theories associated with $G$ that consider different possible structures of $G$, e.g., continuous, $\qp$ and $L$-locally analytic, smooth and Lie algebra cohomology.